 - Internationally recognized educator

-- Systematic approach to a variety of world percussion instruments and drum set
+- A systematic approach to a variety of world percussion instruments and drum set

-- One-day residency to one week intensive residencies at universities, community colleges, high schools, middle school and elementary schools
+- One-day residency to one-week intensive residencies at universities, community colleges, high schools, middle schools and elementary schools

-- Clinic tours to Middle East, Europe, Asia and South America
+- Clinic tours to the Middle East, Europe, Asia, and South America

-- Potential clinic support from Yamaha, Sabian, Remo, Latin Percussion, Vic Firth, Alfred Publications and Cooperman
+- Potential clinic support from Yamaha, Sabian, Remo, Gon Bops, Vic Firth, Alfred Publications, ASI Audio and Cooperman

 "Throughout the subsequent performance I was struck by Tom¹s

 teaching from the bandstand.
 For every instrument he engaged that might have been unfamiliar to at least some segment of his large audience, he very succinctly summed up the cultural origins of his instrument and what he was about to express with them - making connections along the way to his obvious multi-cultural audience in such a way that he never appeared,to be lecturing or preaching, but instead demystifying his cornucopia of instruments in ways his audience truly seemed to appreciate."
 Willard Jenkins, Artistic Director -DC Jazz Festival, Downbeat Magazine, Jazz Times

 "Thanks for a great clinic!
 I can't wait to start working on some of your techniques! - John H. Beck, Eastman School of Music